Lady-aouto/brick-breaker-game/README.md

 # brick-breaker-game
-This program is a project of the subject IT251, Under the supervision of Dr.Mashael AL-Shuail, 4th of December 2021.
+This program is a project of the course IT251, Under the supervision of Dr.Mashael AL-Shuail, 4th of December 2021.

 ## About the Game
-This program is built to create a brick-breaker game, the game contains a small ball with a specific number of bricks at the top of the window, and a slider paddle to interact with the moving ball, to win in this game you need to break all the bricks with out missing the ball.
+This program is built to create a brick-breaker game, the game contains a small ball with a specific number of bricks at the top of the window, and a slider paddle to interact with the moving ball, to win this game you need to break all the bricks without missing the ball.

 ### Main.java